 EF Date Winds/damage 0 12/13/2019 A tornado in Elkton just after 5am tracked ENE from the SW Corner of Saint Ambrose Church Road and CR 305 to just east of CR 207.
 Tree debris, shingles and part of a tin roof were reported in trees and across the ground.
 A kitchen and bath store in Elkton sustained major roof damage as well as damage to their supplies stored outdoors including solid surface countertops.
 The official NWS Storm Survey estimated peak winds around 85 mph (EF0) and reported road signs that were bent and/or twisted in Elkton.
 Metal roof panels were stripped off a building and thrown over a fence.
 A door was also extracted from a building.
-0 3/31/2020 A weak EF0 tornado with peak winds near 80 mph briefly touched down in Ponte Vedra Beach near Guana River State Park.
+03/31/2020A weak EF0 tornado with peak winds near 80 mp in Ponte Vedra Beach near Guana River State Pa tree damage and some structural damage to nearb broken window.
+A tree was blown down near Sea02/14/2021A tornado briefly touched down south of Bakersy 13A.
+There were tree limbs down near Molasses09/11/2023Images were shared showing roof damage to the A weak EF0 tornado with peak winds near 80 mph briefly touched down in Ponte Vedra Beach near Guana River State Park.
 The tornado caused tree damage and some structural damage to nearby homes including a broken window.
 A tree was blown down near Sea Hammock Way.
-0 2/14/2021 A tornado briefly touched down south of Bakersville near County Road 13A.
+A tornado briefly touched down south of Bakersville near County Road 13A.
 There were tree limbs down near Molasses Junction.
-0 9/11/2023 Images were shared showing roof damage to the sheet metal and wooden structure of a horse stable and an outdoor toilet blown over.
+Images were shared showing roof damage to the sheet metal and wooden structure of a horse stable and an outdoor toilet blown over.
 0 5/3/2024 A tornado touched down in the Beacon Lake neighborhood off CR-210.
 The tornado caused damage to roofs, fences, and patio furniture with winds up to 70 to 80 mph at its peak along a path measuring one-quarter of a mile and up to 125 yards wide.